JetBrains/kotlin-web-site/docs/reference/multi-declarations.md

 ## Example: Returning Two Values from a Function

 Let's say we need to return two things from a function.
 For example, a result object and a status of some sort.
-A compact way of doing this in Kotlin is to declare a [_data-class_](data-classes.html) and return its instance:
+A compact way of doing this in Kotlin is to declare a [_data class_](data-classes.html) and return its instance:

 ``` kotlin
 data class Result(val result: Int, val status: Status)